 The name changed to Westinghouse Electric Corporation, and its headquarters moved to Pittsburgh, Pennsylvania.
 By 1945, the company had grown, branching out into more areas of electrical products.

 After World War II, Westinghouse became an important supplier to electric utilities, providing machinery and services needed to generate electricity at power plants, distribute electricity, and maintain electrical power.

 The company also made electrical appliances for residential markets until the mid-1970s.
 Many Westinghouse products were manufactured with asbestos.

 After World War II, Westinghouse expanded into the nuclear industry, making reactors for nuclear power plants and submarines used by the United States Navy.
 The company also manufactured radar equipment and other electronics for military use.

 In the 1990s, Westinghouse branched out into television and radio, purchasing CBS in 1995 and Infinity Broadcasting in 1996.
 In 1997, Westinghouse ditched its classic name and became CBS Corporation.
 Viacom then bought CBS.
 Toshiba ultimately purchased Westinghouse Electric, and today it supplies the nuclear power industry.

 Use of Asbestos

-If you believe that your mesothelioma or lung cancer can be blamed on working with Westinghouse products, you may have a case to claim compensation.
-Let an experienced asbestos lawyer guide you as you decide what steps to take next.
+If you believe Westinghouse products caused your mesothelioma or lung cancer, you may have a case to claim compensation.
+Let an experienced asbestos lawyer guide you through the process.
 With expertise on your side, you stand a much better chance of receiving justice.Get Your FREE Mesothelioma Packet

 Page Edited by Patient Advocate Dave Foster